Donor Stewardship Best Practices

 Donor stewardship occurs just after a donor gives a gift to an organization.
 It updates donors on the progress and impact of their donations.
 But the ultimate goal of the stewardship is to forge a lasting relationship with the donor in the hope that they will give more gifts.

 Some important donor retention trends are creating the urgency for nonprofits to focus on donor stewardship.

-- In 2106, donor retention hit a 9 year low of 46 percent.
-That means, that for every 1000 donors a nonprofit had 540 donors did NOT make a donation in 2017.
+- In 2106, donor retention hit a nine-year low of 46 percent.
+That means that for every 1000 donors a nonprofit had 540 donors did NOT donate 2017.
 That’s a big loss in funds to support programs.